“Successfully Mad: Accepting Yourself and Your Mental Illness”

 It’s time we dragged our monsters into the light.
 It’s time we talked about mental illness with honesty, courage, and no shame.

-“Successfully Mad” is a speech not from a medical expert but from someone who’s lived the nightmare and found a way to be happy.
+“Successfully Mad” is a speech not from a medical expert but from me: a lifetime writer and artist who’s lived the nightmare and found a way to be happy, channeling illness into artistic expression.
 Learn how I’ve integrated physical fitness, therapy, laughter, and even horror movies in an effort to feed the monster under my bed.
 I can’t kill him, but I can keep him healthy.

 It is possible to be sad and even scared while succeeding in life.
 It’s time to survive, thrive, and move beyond the labels that define us.

 - The audience will understand that depression is real.